dprint/dprint/docs/overview.md

 This is an enum that signals information to the printer.

 * `NewLine` - Signal that a new line should occur based on the printer settings.
+* `Tab` - Signal that a tab should occur based on the printer settings (ex. if indent width is 4 it will increase the column width by 4 for each tab).
 * `PossibleNewLine` - Signal that the current location could be a newline when exceeding the line width.
 * `SpaceOrNewLine` - Signal that the current location should be a space, but could be a newline if exceeding the line width.
 * `ExpectNewLine` - Expect the next character to be a newline.
 If it's not, force a newline.
 This is useful to use at the end of single line comments in JS, for example.